JQ-Networks/UnifiedMessageRelay/README.md

     QQ: 12213312  # your QQ bot account number
     Telegram: 12321312  # your telegram bot chat id
   Topology:  # keep this key even if no topology exists
+    # Topology contains all the point to point forward:
+    # E.g. From one QQ group to one telegram group, type = OneWay+
     - From: QQ
       FromChat: 1123131231
       FromChatType: group  # group, discuss, private